Cap-go/capacitor-social-login/docs/setup_google.md

    - Configure the consent screen.
 I will assume that you are developing an app open to the public, so I will use the  `external`  user type.
 Please select the user type that suits you the best AND click `create`
      ![](./assets/google_cons_oauth_const_scr.png)

-   - Now, I you have a lot of informations to fill
+   - Now, you have a lot of informations to fill

      - Let's start with the `App Information`
        ![](./assets/google_cons_app_inf.png)